JoanRiosiPla/communopoly/README.md

 Based on the NRB modification.

 Keep in mind we are still testing this, found errors:
+- Cards are missing "Rent".
-- Train, water and chernovile cards missing
+- Train, water and chernovile cards missing.
 - Discrepancy in the rules.
-- Stoy text is wrong
+- Stoy text is wrong.

 # Credits
 Made by Joan Rios and by Laia Rios